LSEG-API-Samples/Article.EikonAPI.Python.LNG.arbitrage/README.md

 - Eikon Desktop or Refinitiv workspace is running on your machine|
 - The Access Credential is required to use RDP libraries.
 For more detail, please check RDP libraries - Access Credentials.

-Required python libraries and their version:
+### Required python libraries and their version:
+you may download requirements.txt from this repo then use the command `pip install -r requirements.txt` to install required libraries
 - refinitiv.dataplatform 1.0.0a10
 - datetime 4.3
 - pandas 1.3.1
 - requests 2.25.1
-- matplotlib.pyplot 3.4.2
+- matplotlib 3.4.2

 ## Example output
 ![image](https://cdn-images-1.medium.com/max/800/1*pkOM_Pd7ZtNY9f9gv_ICrQ.png)